Dak Prescott Player Prop Bets for NFL Week 18 - Dallas vs. Philadelphia - NewsBreak

 Matchup vs. Philadelphia

-- Prescott's 235 passing yards per game in nine matchups against the Eagles are 38.5 fewer yards than his over/under in Saturday's game.
+- In nine matchups against the Eagles, Prescott averaged 235 passing yards per game, 38.5 yards fewer than his over/under in Saturday's game.

-- Prescott threw a touchdown pass six times and multiple TDs in three of those matchups against the Eagles.
+- Prescott threw a touchdown pass six times and multiple TDs in three of those games against the Eagles.

-- The Eagles are conceding 229.4 passing yards per game this season, the NFL's 10th-ranked pass defense.
+- The 229.4 yards per game the Eagles are conceding through the air makes them the NFL's 10th-ranked pass defense.

-- The Eagles have given up 23 passing TDs this season (1.4 per game), ranking them 10th among NFL defenses.
+- The Eagles have conceded 23 passing TDs this season (1.4 per game), ranking them 10th among NFL defenses.

 Recent Performances

-- In last week's outing against the Cardinals, Prescott had 226 yards while completing 63.2% of his passes, while tossing three touchdowns.
+- In last week's matchup with the Cardinals, Prescott completed 63.2% of his passes for 226 yards, while throwing three touchdowns.

-- He also tacked on 20 yards on five carries, averaging four yards per carry without a touchdown.
+- Prescott added 20 yards on five carries, averaging four yards per carry.

 - He has tacked on 40 rushing yards on 11 carries, averaging 13.3 yards per game.